About National Poetry Day

 This year we're aiming to break records again.
 These events are all organised by poetry-loving volunteers and involve thousands of people in more than thirty towns and cities all over the country.
 They include a number of great competitions leading up to and after Phantom Billstickers National Poetry Day — some nationwide, others region-specific — with many of the winners announced on the day.

-- Registrations for National Poetry Day 2019 will open on 13 March.
+- Registrations for Phantom Billstickers National Poetry Day 2019 are now closed.

-- You can view the 2018 National Calendar of Events here.
+- The 2019 National Calendar of Events will be launched 1 August.
+You can view the 2018 National Calendar of Events here.

 - Click here to find out how to run an event.